 Performance was assessed using both a descriptive approach and a model-fitting approach.
 For each, a continuous measure of error for each response was obtained as the angular distance between the reported feature value and the true feature value.
-For the descriptive approach, a precision measure was then calculated as the reciprocal of the standard deviation of the error (calculated with Fischer's formula with a correction for systematic underestimation as outlined in Bays, Catalao, & Husain, 2009; paulbays.com/).
-The descriptive precision measures for each of the two probes were then submitted to a 2×2 repeated-measures ANOVA, with Category selected by the "relevance cue" (Bound or Unbound) and Feature Dimension (direction or color) as within-participant factors.
+For the descriptive approach, a precision measure was then calculated as the reciprocal of the standard deviation of the error (calculated with Fischer's formula with a correction for systematic underestimation as outlined in Bays, Catalao, & Husain (2009); http://paulbays.com/).
+The descriptive precision measures for each of the two probes were then submitted to a 2 x 2 repeated-measures analysis of variance (ANOVA) with category selected by the relevance cue (Bound or Unbound) and feature dimension (direction or color) as within-subjects factors.
 Trials on which no responses were given were excluded from the analyses (3%).
-An alpha level of .05 was applied, and Bonferroni correction was used on multiple tests to control for false-positives in post hoc testing.
+An alpha level of .05 was applied and Bonferroni correction was used on multiple tests to control for false-positives in post-hoc testing.

-The model-fitting analysis used a mixture model that decomposes the sources of error into a mixture of Gaussian variability around the target color ($P{\rm T}$), a Gaussian variability around the nontarget ($P{\rm NT}$; also referred to as "misbinding" or "swap" errors), and a fixed probability of random guessing ($P{\rm U}$).
-This model applied to the current data set can be described as follows:
+The model-fitting analysis used a mixture model that decomposes the sources of error into a mixture of Gaussian variability around the target color (P_T), a Gaussian variability around the non-target (P{NT} ; also referred to as "misbinding" or "swap" errors), and a fixed probability of random guessing (P_U).
+This model applied to the current data set can be described as follow:

-$$p(\hat{\theta}) = (1 - \gamma - \beta)\phi{\kappa}(\hat{\theta} - \theta) + \gamma \frac{1}{2\pi} + \beta \phi{\kappa}(\hat{\theta} - \theta),$$ where θ is the target feature (probed), $\hat{\theta}$ is the value reported by the participants, and φ{κ} is the von Mises distribution (circular analog of the Gaussian), with a mean of zero and concentration parameter κ.
+$$p(\hat{\theta}) = (1 - \gamma - \beta)\phi{\kappa}(\hat{\theta} - \theta) + \gamma \frac{1}{2\pi} + \beta \phi{\kappa}(\hat{\theta} - \theta^),$$ where θ is the target feature (probed), $\hat{\theta}$ the value reported by the subjects, and φ{κ} the von Mises distribution (circular analog of the Gaussian) with a mean of zero and concentration parameter κ .
 The probability of misremembering the target feature is β with the orientation value of the nontarget feature.
 The probability of random guessing is captured by γ .
-Maximum likelihood estimates of the parameters κ , β , and γ were separately obtained for each participant in each category and feature dimension conditions only for the first probe.
-The model components were then independently subjected to a univariate repeated-measures ANOVA with Relevance Cue (Bound vs. Unbound) and Feature Dimension (color vs. direction) as a within-participant factor.
-Mixture modeling was only applied to the data from Probe 1 because there was not a sufficient number of trials per condition to fit the model to the Probe 2 data (due to the additional factor of "stay" vs. "switch").
+Maximum likelihood estimates of the parameters κ , β , γ were separately obtained for each subject in each category and feature dimension conditions only for the first probe.
+The model components were then independently subjected to a univariate repeated-measures ANOVA with relevance cue (Bound vs. Unbound) and feature dimension (color vs. direction) as a within-subjects factor.
+Mixture modelling was only applied to the data from probe 1 because there was not a sufficient number of trials per condition to fit the model to the probe 2 data (due to the additional factor of "stay" vs. "switch").